UMBC-DREAM-Lab/montemutacon/docs/getting-started/looking-for-mutations.md

 ```

 ## Tree Policy
 The mcts tree policy.
-For details refer to the paper
+For details refer to the paper.
+We use 2 as our
+exploration coefficient.

 ```py
 from mml.mcts.tree_policy import MctsTreePolicy tree_policy = MctsTreePolicy(2)
 ```
-# Expansion Policy
+## Expansion Policy
 How to expand a new node.
 The paper includes the details. `mutations_table` is a
 data structure that contains the available mutations plus if it can be applied.
 You can read more here.
 The given mutations_table works with samples.json you